 If you’re a fraud victim, you’re going to be upset, frustrated, and maybe even embarrassed.
 But fraud doesn’t have to ruin you financially.

 Here’s exactly what to do if you’ve been the victim of fraud.

 What is Fraud?
 Who Do Scammers Target?

 Fraud is intentional deception with the goal of stealing your money, credit, and sensitive information.

 Con artists promise goods that don’t exist, services they won't provide, or financial perks that will never materialize.
-Fraud's are always changing and adapting to new scams and technologies (like the recent rise in fraud on Zelle).
+Fraud's are always changing and adapting to new scams and technologies (like the recent rise in fraud on Zelle and Venmo).